ionous/tell/README.md

 "Structural whitespace" in documents is restricted to the ascii space and the ascii linefeed.
 Quoted strings can have horizontal tabs; single line strings, for perhaps obvious reasons, can't contain linefeeds.
 All other Unicode control codes are disallowed ( and, so cr/lf is considered an error. )

-_( BUG: the implementation currently errors on tabs in comments. )_

 ### Values
 Any **scalar**, **array**, **sequence**, **mapping**, or **heredoc**.